Order processing and License key FAQ

 Q. Do you have hardware item X in stock?

-We try and keep at least 200 units of our loopback test plugs, test discs, and cables in stock at our main Australian headquarters at all times.
+We try and keep at least 200 units of our loopback test plugs, test discs, and cables in stock at all times.
 For orders larger than this you might want to contact us regarding current stock levels and delivery dates before ordering.

 For large orders of our PC Test Kit, Power Supply Tester, and Wi-Spy items, please contact us in advance.
 We try to keep our website updated should any item be unavailable.